DATA-DOG/fastroute/README.md

 While all **HttpRouter** based implementations suffer from limitations such as disallowing routes like **/user/new** and **/user/:user** together, due to their tree structured nature.
-Or having custom **Handles** not compatible with **http.Handler**.
+Or having custom **Handlers** not compatible with **http.Handler**.
 This router has none of these limitations.

-By default this router does not provide:

-1. Route based on HTTP method.
-Because it is simple to manage that in handler, middleware or custom router implementation.
-2. Trailing slash redirects.
-Because that is simple to add a middleware for your preferred choice, before any route is looked up.
-You know and usually follow the same trailing slash strategy.
-3. Fixed path redirects, you rarely need this for internal APIs or micro services.
-But if you do, again you follow your rules like: only lowercase, camel case.
-Then you may add a simple middleware to detect such anomalies and make a fixed path redirect.
-4. All the panic recovery, not found, method not found, options or other middleware.
-   That is up to your imagination, if such features are needed at all.

 ## Guides

 Here are some common usage guidelines:
-You may also have a look at [mux](https://github.com/DATA-DOG/fastroute/tree/master/mux/mux.go) package, which is an example of full featured router implementation using **fastroute**
+You may also have a look at [mux](https://github.com/DATA-DOG/fastroute/tree/master/mux/mux.go) package, which is an example of full featured router implementation using **fastroute**.
+It replicates all features **HttpRouter** provides.

 ### Combining static routes